gia-uh/cecilia/report/report.md

 Training was conducted over approximately 48 hours on a high-performance compute setup consisting of 2 NVIDIA A100 GPUs (40 GB each), an AMD EPYC CPU with 128 cores and 256 threads, and 1 TB of RAM.

+@tbl-training-params summarizes the training hyperparameters used for Cecilia 2B.

+::: {#tbl-training-params}
 | Parameter                   | Value         |
 | --------------------------- | ------------- |
 | Number of epochs            | 2             |